This short film from 2014 is even more relevant today than it was then.

 The clearer we are about these things, the less the fake news will matter, for four reasons.

 First, when everything is a priority then nothing is.
-So the clearer we are about our priorities, the clearer it becomes whether a piece of news (whether fake or not) is relevant to us.
-And if it is not relevant then we can ignore it and get on with our own priorities, undistracted.
+So the clearer we are about our priorities, the clearer it becomes whether a piece of news is relevant to us or not.
+And if the news is not relevant to us then we can ignore it and get on with our priorities, undistracted.

-Second, even if a piece of news does turn out to be relevant to us, it doesn’t change what we are working to achieve — though it might affect how we achieve it.
-Now, instead of asking, “Is this story true?” we can ask, “If it were true, what would I do differently?”
-Again this keeps us focused on our own goals and makes us more likely to succeed.
+Second, even if a piece of news (fake or otherwise) does turn out to be relevant to us, it doesn’t change what we are working to achieve — though it might affect how we we go about achieving it.
+Now, instead of asking, “Is this story true?” we can ask, “If this story were true, what would I do differently?”
+Again this keeps us focused on our goals, which makes us more likely to succeed.

-Third, if it turns out that the news (fake or otherwise) would make it more difficult for us to achieve our objective then knowing our purpose and values makes it easier to find other ways of achieving them.
-Again, this keeps us focused and determined because, no matter what happens, we will always be able to find new ways to create what matters most to us.
+Third, if it turns out that the news would make it more difficult for us to achieve our objective then if we know our purpose and values it becomes easier to find other ways of achieving the same purpose and values.
+Again, this keeps us focused on what matters most to us because, no matter what happens, we will always be able to find new ways to create what matters most to us.

-And fourth, the more strongly we have inspired ourselves and the people around us to long to build what we care most about, the less the fake news will matter — because the more we are surrounded by an inspired team of people, longing to get to where we want to go, the better we will be able to achieve that goal, no matter what anybody else might say or do.
+And fourth, the more strongly we have inspired ourselves and the people around us to long to build what we care most about, the less the fake news will matter — because the more we have an inspired team of people, longing to get to where we want to go, the more we will be able to achieve that goal, no matter what anybody else says or does.

 The clearer we are about our own priorities and the more inspired we are to achieve them, the less the fake news matters.